refractionPOINT/lce_doc/docs/features.md

 * Upload and run arbitrary executables on hosts.
 * Execute arbitrary shell commands on hosts.

-### External Logs
+### Artifact Collection

-* Upload "external log" (non-LC data) to the LimaCharlie platform.
+* Upload artifacts (log files, forensic files etc) to the LimaCharlie platform.
 * Upload from a REST API, Command Line Interface or directly from a sensor.
 * Visualize logs in text or JSON formats.
-* Fetch original log files through API.
+* Fetch original files through API.
-* Retained for a full year.
+* Custom retention.

 #### Formats